Types of Degrees Well Drilling Majors Are Getting

 What Well Drilling Majors Need to Know

-People with careers related to well drilling/driller were asked what knowledge areas, skills, and abilities were important for their jobs.
-They weighted these areas on a scale of 1 to 5 with 5 being the highest.
+In an O*NET survey, well drilling/driller majors were asked to rate what knowledge areas, skills, and abilities were important in their occupations.
+These answers were weighted on a scale of 1 to 5 with 5 being the most important.

 Knowledge Areas for Well Drilling/Driller Majors